vatesfr/xen-orchestra/configuration.md

 ## Configuration

-The configuration file is in the XO-server folder (for XOA users, it's in `/etc/xo-server/config.yaml`).
-If it's not already done, copy this file to `local.yaml` in the same folder.
-Now, you can edit the configuration safely (if you destroy it, you can reuse the dist file).
+The configuration file is in `/etc/xo-server/config.yaml`.

 **WARNING: YAML is very strict with indentation: use spaces, not tabs.**

 ### User to run XO-server as

-By default, XO-server is running with 'nobody' user and 'nogroup' group.
+By default, XO-server is running as 'root'.
 You can change that by uncommenting these lines and choose whatever user/group you want:

 ```yaml
 user: 'nobody'
 group: 'nogroup'
 ```

+**Warning!** A non-priviledged user:

+* can't bind to a port < 1024
+* can't mount NFS shares

 ### HTTP listen address and port